danilao/danilao.github.io/_posts/2013-11-26-activity-stack.md

 > This is a migrated post from my former blog.

-This entry explains a way of *removing* and activity when you navigate to another.
+This entry explains a way to *remove* and activity when you navigate to another.
 So, if you press back button you won't return to it.

 But, is it useful?